Lee-Chun-Yi/NCKU-Quadrotor-Navigation/troubleshooting.md

 ### Solution:

-Perform a manual power cycle by unplugging and reconnecting the battery, or use the following software-based method via the `PowerSwitch` API:
+Perform a manual power cycle by unplugging and reconnecting the battery, or use running the `PowerSwitch` at the end of the main flight code:

 ```python
 def power_cycle_crazyflie():